Hieromon/AutoConnect/mkdocs/otabrowser.md

     3. Join these pages to AutoConnect along with the update dialog page declared in step #5.
     4. Invokes [AutoConnect::begin](api.md#begin) function.
 10. Invokes [AutoConnect::handleClient](api.md#handleclient) function in the `loop()`.

+[^2]: The AutoConnect library provides an implementation of the **HTTPUpdateServer** class that ported from ESP8266HTTPUpdateServer class for ESP32 intention.
+It is contained the **WebUpdate** under the examples folder.

 ```cpp
 #include <ESP8266WiFi.h>